SAP-archive/cloud-cap-nodejs-codejam/exercises/07/readme.md

 Here the `Stats` service exposes the Orders entity in a read-only fashion as in the `CatalogService`, but uses the `excluding` clause to omit specific properties.
 These properties are not of interest to the analysis UI so are explicitly left out.
 Note that it also exposes the information as an entity called `OrderInfo`.

-:point_right: Now redeploy and start serving the services (`cds deploy && cds serve all`) and check the root document at [http://localhost:4004/](http://localhost:4004/).
+:point_right: Now redeploy and start serving the services (`cds deploy --to sqlite:bookshop.db && cds serve all`) and check the root document at [http://localhost:4004/](http://localhost:4004/).
 You should see something like this:

 ![two services](two-services.png)